Other Sunday and Holy Day Readings

 In Moses's first supernatural encounter with God, there are three parts to the manifestation of the Divine:

 Verse 2 is the first time God's holy covenant name, YHWH/Yahweh, appears in the Book of Exodus.
-The first person in Scripture to use God's Divine Name was Eve in Genesis 4:1, and the first Gentile was Rahab, the heroine of Jericho (Josh 2:9).
+The first person in Scripture to use God's Divine Name was Eve in Genesis 4:1.
+The first Gentile to speak the Divine Name was Rahab, the heroine of Jericho (Josh 2:9).
 The Biblical text describes an angel of Yahweh as appearing to Moses "in fire flaming out of the bush" (verse 2); however, in verse 6, the voice Moses hears from within the burning bush identifies Himself as the voice of the God of the Patriarchs Abraham, Isaac, and Jacob.
 The Fathers of the Church, like St. Augustine, wrote that the angel of Yahweh was a manifestation of the pre-Incarnate Christ who was active in the plan of salvation before He became God enfleshed.
 They also noted that the Most Holy Trinity was present in the manifestation.
 God the Son was present as the angel of Yahweh, the voice from the bush identified as the God of the Patriarchs was God the Father, and the fire that did not consume the bush was God the Holy Spirit.

 Manifestation | Persons of the Most Holy Trinity |